Getting Life Insurance with Pre-Existing Conditions: Complete Australian Guide 2026

 2. Loaded Premium (Most Common)

 You're approved, but your premiums are increased by a percentage (loading) to account for elevated risk.
-Loadings typically range from 25% to 200%.
+The size of the loading depends on the condition, its severity, and the insurer's assessment.

 3. Exclusion (Partial Coverage)